Topics on this page

 Select Agent-Initiated Activation from the Event list and click Next.

 Select the Assign Policy check box, select AIA_Policy from the list, and click Next.

 Select Cloud Instance Metadata from the list, type Group and development into the key and value fields, and click Next.

-Type and name for the event-based task and click Finish to save it.
+Type a name for the event-based task and click Finish to save it.

 You have now created an event-based task that applies the AIA_Policy to an instance tagged with the key